Here's how Congress is protected

 There have been other incidents around the Capitol since then.
 Last year, a man known for shouting religious slogans around the Capitol was shot and arrested after pulling out a BB gun at the Capitol Visitor Center.

 Members have raised concerns about security in recent months.
 Some Republican members suggested they needed to review their protection after a series of crowded, sometimes heated, town halls.
-Individual lawmakers have also reported death threats to the Capitol Police, including Rep. Al Green (R-TX), who said he received violent racist messages after calling for President Trump’s impeachment.
+The FBI arrested a man in May for leaving threatening voicemail messages for Rep. Martha McSally (R-AZ).
+Individual lawmakers have also reported death threats to the Capitol Police, including Rep. Al Green (D-TX), who said he received violent racist messages after calling for President Trump’s impeachment.

+Emerging from a House meeting on the shooting on Wednesday, Green told NBC News his top priority was addressing security for to protect Congressional staff outside the Capitol.

+One Congressional staffer, legislative correspondent Zachary Barth who serves in Rep. Roger Williams' office (R-TX), was wounded in Wednesday's shooting.

 Capitol Police chief Matthew R. Verderosa testified at a House Appropriations hearing in February that officers were taking into account “a rise in terrorist organizations attacking public venues” as well as “increased occurrences of homegrown violent extremist ‘lone wolf’ episodes” as part of their duties.

-Note: CORRECTION: (June 14, 2017, 1:12 p.m): An earlier version of this article misstated Texas Rep. Al Green's political affiliation.
-He is a Democrat, not a Republican.
-CORRECTION: (June 14, 2017: 2:16 p.m.): An earlier version of this article misstated the party affiliation of former Rep. Gabrielle Giffords.
-She is a Democrat, not a Republican.